 Xtreme Enterprises runs multiple BI platforms – SAP BusinessObjects, Tableau and Power BI.
 Graham Fuller is one of the power users in the Sales department and most of the reports he uses are available in SAP BusinessObjects.
-In addition to monitoring Sales, he must also track Cost of Sales and majority of these reports are in PowerBI.
-On a typical day he does the following,
+In addition to monitoring Sales, he must also track Cost of Sales and the majority of these reports are in PowerBI.
+On a typical day, he does the following,

 1. Login into SAP BusinessObjects as fullerg and analyzes Sales related reports